pjdijxhoorn/milestone-project-2/readme.md

         1. As a First Time Visitor, I want to know what the site is about and how the site works.
 The expected first time visitors would be (beginning) coaches for fieldhockey.
            I want them to understand that this is a tool for them to use to time players field and bench time.
-        2. As a First Time Visitor, I want to have no trouble to find all the information and functions of the website therefore I want a clear cut navigation and clear explanations of the functions of the site.
+        2. As a First Time Visitor, I want to have no trouble to find all the information and functions of the website.
+           Therefore, I want a clear cut navigation and clear explanations of the functions of the site.
         3. As a First Time Visitor, I want to discover how the timer functions work.

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to use the timer function.
-        2. As a Returning Visitor, I want to be able to easily switch bench to field timers and vice versa.
+        2. As a Returning Visitor, I want to be able to easily switch between bench and field timers and vice versa.
         3. As a Returning Visitor, I want to be able to make a players list.
         4. As a Returning Visitor, I want to be able to use this website on a phone and tablet while on the hockey pitch.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to see results of matches.
-        2. As a Frequent User, I want to store my team.
+        2. As a Frequent User, I want to store the player names of my team.
         3. As a Frequent User, I want to see additional functionality

     ## Design
     -   ### Colour Scheme
-        Within this website There are only 3 colors used. two variations of green.
+        Within this website only three colors were used.
+Two variations of green.
 One button with a reddish color.
-The usages of only these 2 variations of green are to not distract the user of the functions of this website.
-Green was used as main color for this is the color of most of the fields and give a familiar and calming feeling to users.
+The usages of these variations of green are to not distract the user of the functions on this website.
+Green was used as main color for this is the color of most of the fields and gives a calming and familiar feeling to users.

         ![alt text](assets/validation/Colors.png?raw=true)

         For text the colours black and white were used.
-White was used for all the menubar buttons.
-Black was used for all the content text.
+White was used for all the menubar buttons and black was used for all the content text.
         To ensure that the site is usable for colorblind people the colors were tested with https://contrastchecker.com/.